rodrigorc/papercraft/README.md

     * Out & in segment: A combination of _in_ and _out_ segments.
     * None: No fold line.
 How to fold them is up to you.
 You you use very thin paper you can even try to glue the model without folding.
 * Fold length: when using in or out segments, the length of the segment.
+* Line width: with of the folded printed lines, in millimeters.
 * Pages: the number of pages of the output PDF.
 * Columns: how many columns are used to order the pages in the 2D view.
 It does not have any effect in the final PDF file.
 * Print Papercraft signature.
 You can disable the signature that is printed in the PDF linking to this Internet page.